dianliyang/hostel-perceptions/asia/cn/beijing.md

 - Inadequate sound insulation between rooms and common areas.
 - Single occupancy rooms are compact in size.
 - Limited size and/or availability of public/common areas.
-- Observed instances of discourteous behaviour among some guests.

 ## Zhihexing Hostel